ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 - [Sutton & Barto - Reinforcement Learning: An Introduction - 2nd Edition (in progress)](http://people.inf.elte.hu/lorincz/Files/RL_2006/SuttonBook.pdf)
 - [UCL video lectures by David Silver](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)

 I also teach a two day introduction to reinforcement learning course at Data Science Retreat in Berlin.
-You can find the [course materials on GitHub](https://github.com/ADGEfficiency/dsr_rl).  **I am always happy to come give this course for free at interesting companies and universities**.
+You can find the [course materials on GitHub](https://github.com/ADGEfficiency/dsr_rl).
+I am always happy to come give this course for free at interesting companies and universities.

 ## Why reinforcement learning in energy?